envms/fluentpdo/readme.md

 - Fluent interface for creating queries step by step
 - Smart join builder
 - Simple API based on PDO and SQL syntax
-- Build SELECT, INSERT, UPDATE & Delete queries
+- Build SELECT, INSERT, UPDATE & DELETE queries
 - Small and fast
 - Type hinting with code completion in smart IDEs
 - Requires PHP 5.1+ with any database supported by PDO